Ishani1989/Deployment-to-Linux-Servers/README.md

    port : 2200

-Get your server.
-1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
+## 1. Get your server.
+Start a new Ubuntu Linux server instance on Amazon Lightsail.
 There are full details on setting up your Lightsail instance on the next page.

-2. Follow the instructions provided to SSH into your server.
+## 2. Follow the instructions provided to SSH into your server.

-Secure your server.
-3. Update all available packages on server by running the following command as root user
+## 3. Secure your server.
+Update all available packages on server by running the following command as root user

-'sudo apt-get update'
+  `sudo apt-get update`

    Upgrade all packages on server by running the following command as root user

-'sudo apt-get upgrade'
+  `sudo apt-get upgrade`

    Makechanges to include 2200 as custom port on the networking tab for your sail app.

    Allow port 2200 on UFW

-'sudo ufw status'
+	`sudo ufw status`
-'sudo ufw allow ssh'
+	`sudo ufw allow ssh`
-'sudo ufw allow 2200/tcp'
+	`sudo ufw allow 2200/tcp`
-'sudo ufw allow www'
+	`sudo ufw allow www`
+	`sudo ufw enable`
-'sudo ufw enable'
+	`sudo ufw status`
-'sudo ufw status	'

 4. Change the SSH port from 22 to 2200.
 Make sure to configure the Lightsail firewall to allow it.

    login as root user by typing

-'sudo vim /etc/ssh/sshd_config'
+   `sudo vim /etc/ssh/sshd_config`
    The # symbol tells the server to ignore anything after it on the same line, so we will need to remove that character and then change the number 22 to 2200.

    Restart the sshd service by running the following command:

-'sudo service sshd restart'
+   `sudo service sshd restart`

 5. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

-Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
+Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don`t lock yourself out of the server.
 Review this video for details!
-When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
+When you change the SSH port, the Lightsail instance will no longer be accessible through the web app `Connect using SSH` button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.
 Give grader access.
 In order for your project to be reviewed, the grader needs to be able to log in to your server.

 6. Create a new user account named grader.

-'sudo adduser grader'
+`sudo adduser grader`
 password : grader

 7. Give grader the permission to sudo.

-'usermod -aG sudo grader'
+`usermod -aG sudo grader`
-'su - grader'
+`su - grader`

 [Source](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart)